 Ways forward on addressing this issue need to tackle both prevention and response.
-Firstly, as students who are subjected to sexual misconduct or abuse only rarely report it to their institution, institutions should take proactive steps to encourage and support reporting, and to adequately deal with reports (Bull et al., 2020).
-In addition, higher music education institutions should lead on prevention and response work within the wider music industries, especially as many part-time staff in conservatoires work across industries and education.
+Firstly, as students who are subjected to sexual misconduct or abuse only rarely report it to their institution, institutions should take proactive steps to encourage and support reporting and to adequately deal with reports (Bull et al., 2020).
+In addition, higher music education institutions should lead on prevention and response work within the wider music industries, especially as many part-time faculty/staff in conservatoires work across industries and educational levels.

 However, the focus on the conducive context shows that ‘raising awareness’ is not enough; the structures of gendered and racialised power also need to change.
 This requires working towards greater equality of representation and voice among the staff and student body across different marginalised groups.
-For example, to address sexual misconduct, working towards greater gender equality is an important aspect of prevention and this includes recognition of gender identities beyond binary gender, as well as proactive steps for inclusion of trans people and other minoritized or marginalised groups including students and faculty of colour.
+For example, to address sexual misconduct, working towards greater gender equality is an important aspect of prevention, and this includes recognition of gender identities beyond binary gender as well as proactive steps for inclusion of trans people and other minoritized or marginalised groups, including students and faculty of colour.

-Finally, however, it is necessary to tackle the ways in which the conducive context is created in the first place, i.e. to challenge institutionalised gendered and racialised power and authority.
-Simply extending access for women, non-binary people, and people of colour to the existing structures of authority is not sufficient as neither established, conservative modes of authority nor emergent neoliberal logics sufficiently challenge the power structures that exist in conservatoires (such as the master-apprentice model).
+Finally, however, it is necessary to tackle the ways in which the conducive context is created in the first place, that is, to challenge institutionalised gendered and racialised power and authority.
+Simply extending access for women, non-binary people and people of colour to the existing structures of authority is not sufficient, as neither established conservative modes of authority nor emergent neoliberal logics sufficiently challenge the power structures that exist in conservatoires (such as the master-apprentice model).
 Instead, this step requires pedagogic reforms to teaching and learning practices in music education.
 Challenging the master-apprentice model of one-to-one teaching, supporting peer and group learning, and developing student voice in music education are all factors that can play a role in creating a context that works against harassment or abuse occurring (see for example Gaunt and Westerlund, 2013; Mayne et al., 2022).
-It is necessary to minimise the hierarchies that are taken for granted within the normal conventions of the genre, and to re-imagine and transform classical music’s culture and institutions.
+It is necessary to minimise the hierarchies that are taken for granted within the normal conventions of the genre and to re-imagine and transform classical music’s culture and institutions.

 Conclusion: Moving beyond classical music’s exceptionalism

 This chapter has analysed cultures and institutions of higher classical music education to ask whether it creates a ‘conducive context’ that enables sexual misconduct to occur.
 There are various factors that suggest that classical music does indeed constitute such a context due to its high levels of institutionalised power and authority, including gendered power relations.
-While there exists increasing external challenge to institutional governance structures due to marketisation of higher education, it is not clear that this challenge extends to students’ subjectivities, as it appears that classical musicians still inhabit closed genre worlds.
+While there are increasing external challenges to institutional governance structures due to the marketisation of higher education, it is not clear that this challenge extends to students’ subjectivities, as it appears that classical musicians still inhabit closed genre worlds.

-The theorisation of the ‘conducive context’ can make visible similarities across sites that normalise sexual misconduct and violence against women.
+The theorisation of the ‘conducive context’ can make visible the similarities across sites that normalise sexual misconduct and violence against women.
 Therefore, while this chapter has outlined specific aspects of classical music’s cultures that enable sexual misconduct, this is not intended as an argument that there is something distinctive about classical music higher education that makes sexual misconduct more likely to occur in this space.
-Indeed, this idea of classical music’s exceptionalism – the discourse that classical music is fundamentally different to other social and cultural spaces – can contribute towards the conducive context by suggesting there is something special and valuable about classical music that makes it better and different to other musical or social scenes.
+Indeed, this idea of classical music’s exceptionalism – the discourse that classical music is fundamentally different from other social and cultural spaces – can contribute towards the conducive context by suggesting there is something special and valuable about classical music that makes it better and different from other musical or social scenes.
 This helps create an environment where there is limited (although increasing) external challenge to institutionalised power.